Drake Batherson: Professional

 Batherson began the 2018–19 season with the Senators' American Hockey League (AHL) affiliate, the Belleville Senators.
 After recording 20 points in 14 games, he was recalled by Ottawa on November 12.
 Batherson made his NHL debut with the club on November 15.
 He scored his first career NHL goal (a game-winning goal) on his first shot in a 2–1 win over the Detroit Red Wings.
 He would record three goals and eight points before being returned to the AHL on December 18.

 Batherson found immediate success in the AHL and was later selected to participate in the 2019 AHL All-Star Game, where he scored five goals for the North Division and was named Most Valuable Player.
 On February 8, 2019, Batherson set a Belleville Senators franchise record for most goals by a rookie in a season when he scored his 12th goal of the season.
 In 2019–20, Batherson split the season between Belleville and Ottawa.
 During the 2019–20 AHL season, Batherson was again chosen to participate in the 2020 AHL All-Star Game after leading the league in scoring.
 During his time in Belleville, Batherson set franchise records for goals, assists and points.

 In the 2020–21 NHL season, Batherson made the Ottawa roster out of training camp.
 In February 2021, Batherson tied the Ottawa Senators' all-time record of scoring goals in six consecutive games.
 He finished the season tied for second on the team in goals with 17 goals and fourth in points with 36 in 56 games.

 On September 3, 2021, Batherson signed a six-year, $29.85 million contract with the Senators.
-On October 27, 2021 Batherson scored his first NHL career hat trick on Ilya Samsonov in a 7–5 loss to the Washington Capitals.
+On October 27, 2021, Batherson scored his first NHL career hat trick on Ilya Samsonov in a 7–5 loss to the Washington Capitals.
 He was selected to participate in the 2022 NHL All-Star Game.
 However, after being injured by an unexpected hit from Buffalo Sabres goaltender Aaron Dell on January 26, 2022, he was unable to attend the event.
 Batherson was replaced by teammate Brady Tkachuk at the All-Star Game.
-He returned to play on March 26, 2022 versus the Florida Panthers after missing two months and finished the season with 44 points in 46 games.
+He returned to play on March 26, 2022, versus the Florida Panthers after missing two months and finished the season with 44 points in 46 games.

+Batherson struggled early in the 2022–23 season, having a rough November, scoring 2 goals and 6 points in 14 games.
+However, the season marked the first time Batherson played the full schedule with Ottawa.
+In March, Batherson stated that it was first time his ankle had felt right since its injury.